Machine learning framework for Python.

 PyTorch is BSD-style licensed, as found in the LICENSE file.

-To use this software on Puhti or Mahti, initialize it with:
+To use the default version of PyTorch on Puhti or Mahti, initialize it with:

 module load pytorch

-to access the default version, or if you wish to have a specific version (see above for available versions):
+If you wish to have a specific version (see above for available versions), use: